igambin/ClipboardObserver/README.md

 # Clipboard Observer
 Have you ever felt stupid for copying text blocks and inserting them into a specific file again and again.
-I have joined yet another project using AWS and in doing so I have gotten myself yet another project where I have to regularly update my ~/.aws/credentials file everytime the token lifetime has run out.
+I have joined yet another project using AWS and in doing so I have gotten myself yet another project where I have to regularly update my ~/.aws/credentials file everytime the token lifetime has expired.

 Basically that is not a bad thing and I think it is a good addition to security.
 But I really think copying the keys every ~2 hours is stupid.
 ## So what was I to do about this?